 • broken image

 • Contact Us

-We want women and girls to be at the heart of the design and creation of Weston Farm, so if you would like to get involved please do get in touch.
-You can also fill in a short survey form to give us your views and thoughts on how Her Land can best meet the needs of women and girls.
+We want women and girls to be at the heart of the design and creation of Weston Farm, so if you would like to get involved please do get in touch by email (clare@herland.co.uk or becky@herland.co.uk) or visit this page to register as a volunteer.

+• broken image